cauabernardino/gollections/README.md

 # Gollections

-Simple implementations of common data structures in Go.
+Simple implementations of common data structures in Go, for learning purposes.

 First looking for application/functionality, then performance.

 *At first, all collections will work only for integer type.*